nicdelillo/nic-awesome-JupyterLab/README.md

 ## I am looking for:
 - Progress bar or cells runtime printer.
 Similar to what you can do using [tqdm](https://github.com/tqdm/tqdm), but automatic.
-- An code hider that allows to show only results and markdowns.
+- A code hider that allows to show only results and markdowns.
 There one not working on new jupyterlab version [jlab-hide-code ](https://github.com/AixViPMaP/jlab-hide-code).